Refugee? Become an Anarchist!

-For over five years now, my mornings begins the same way.
-Coffee, news updates on Syria, more coffee, more updates, followed by a walk; long enough, though no walk is long enough, to dispel the black cloud that has formed in my mind.
+For over five years now, my mornings has begun the same way.
+Coffee, news updates on Syria, more coffee, more updates, followed by a walk; long enough — though no walk is truly long enough — to dispel the black cloud that has formed in my mind.
 It all starts with a headline:

 The headline is followed by a hesitant click:

-This in turn makes an instant connection with yet another earlier headline:
+This in turn invokes an instant connection in my head with yet another earlier headline: